top of page

 Go From Zero to Leads

-If you’re a small business owner struggling to get traction online—or just tired of trying random marketing tips that don’t work—this simple 5-step starter kit is for you.
+Are you a small business owner struggling to gain traction online?
+Or perhaps you’re tired of trying random marketing tips that yield little to no results.
+If so, this simple 5-step starter kit is designed just for you.

-It’s built from the exact system I use with my 1:1 clients to help them go from confusion to consistent leads—without spending a dime on ads or hiring a full team.
+This kit is based on the exact system I use with my 1:1 clients to help them transition from confusion to consistent leads—without spending a dime on ads or hiring a full team.

-Use this as a quickstart.
-Then, when you’re ready, I’ll show you how to implement the full Jumpstart Plan customized to your business.
+Use this guide as a quick start.
+When you’re ready, I’ll show you how to implement the complete Jumpstart Plan tailored specifically to your business.

-And most of us don’t really understand it.
-And that’s OK.
-You don’t have to get a degree, spend countless hours working on it, or spend thousands of dollars on a “professional” agency that’s going to give you a twenty-something marketing who knows a little about social media and nothing about your business.
+Most of us don’t fully understand it.
+That’s perfectly fine.
+You don’t need to obtain a degree, spend endless hours trying to master it, or throw thousands of dollars at a "professional" agency.
+Often, you'll find someone in their twenties who knows a bit about social media but nothing about your unique business.

 Step 1: Clarify Your Customer

 You can’t market to everyone.
-You need to focus on one clear audience.
+Identifying one clear audience is essential.

 🎯 Quick Action: Fill in this sentence: